openstack/ironic-specs/specs/template.rst

 Other end user impact
 ---------------------

-Aside from the API, are there other ways a user will interact with this feature?
+Aside from the API and client, are there other ways a user will interact with this feature?

-* Does this change have an impact on python-ironicclient?
-What does the user interface there look like?

 * Will this require changes in the Horizon panel, or any other OpenStack project?